Slacquer/api-blox/response-objects.md

           "detail": "Some root level exception",
           "errors": [
             {
-              "detail": "Specified argument was out of the range of valid valuesî "title": "Error Details",
+              "detail": "Specified argument was out of the range of valid values‚Äù "title": "Error Details",
               "type": "ArgumentOutOfRangeException"
             }